TomTheToad/FullStack_Udacity_P2/tournament/README.txt

 I've included an added feature which, hopefully, should create the database and then call the tournament.sql file to populate it.

 There are several reasons why this could fail.
-Primary because of differences between system file locations.
+Primarily because of differences between system file locations.
 If this fails please run the following within the vagrant/tournament/
 directory: